 This course covers accepted methods and strategies for effectively assessing client needs, accessing necessary provider agencies, and monitoring and properly documenting service delivery and client welfare.
-Prerequisites with a grade of "C" or higher: RWR 100 or placement into ENG 101, HUS 101, and MAT 155 or placement into MAT 101.
+Prerequisite with a grade of "C" or higher: HUS 101.
 This course is typically taught only in the spring semester.

-HUS 211 Developing the Gerontology Professional
+HUS 211 Developing the Gerontology Professional (3-0-3)

 This course explores effective communication styles and interview techniques used in developing relationships with aging populations.
-Prerequisite with a grade of "C' or higher: RWR 100 or placement into ENG 101.
 This course is typically taught only in the spring semester.